benjaminion/upgrading-ethereum-book/src/book.md

 ##### `ENDIANNESS`

-[Endianness](https://en.wikipedia.org/wiki/Endianness) refers to the order of bytes in the binary representation of a number: most significant byte first is big-endian; least significant byte first is little-endian.
-For the most part these details are hidden by compilers, and we don't need to worry about endianness.
+[Endianness](https://en.wikipedia.org/wiki/Endianness) refers to the order of bytes in the binary representation of a number: most-significant byte first is big-endian; least-significant byte first is little-endian.
+For the most part, these details are hidden by compilers, and we don't need to worry about endianness.
 But endianness matters when converting between integers and bytes, which is relevant to shuffling and proposer selection, the RANDAO, and when serialising with SSZ.

-The spec began life as big-endian, but the Nimbus team from Status successfully lobbied for it to be changed to little-endian to better match processor hardware implementations, and the endianness [of WASM](https://webassembly.org/docs/portability/).
+The spec began life as big-endian, but the Nimbus team from Status successfully lobbied for it to be changed to little-endian in order to better match processor hardware implementations, and the endianness [of WASM](https://webassembly.org/docs/portability/).
 SSZ was changed [first](https://github.com/ethereum/consensus-specs/pull/139), and then the rest of the spec [followed](https://github.com/ethereum/consensus-specs/pull/564).

 #### Participation flag indices